 In 2013, the Department announced its intention to convene a new negotiated rulemaking committee to tackle gainful employment once again.
 Those sessions took place in the fall of 2013, concluding again without consensus.
 ED published final rules in 2015 with an effective date of July 1, 2015.
 The 2015 rules were similar to the 2011 regulations (which were largely vacated by court order in a 2012 ruling before the rules became effective), but they lacked a repayment rate metric, relying solely on a debt-to-income ratio to establish program eligibility.

 Even before all of the 2015 rules became effective, ED announced in June, 2017 its intention to negotiate gainful employment yet again.
 For the third time, negotiators failed to reach consensus, leaving ED to develop regulations as it saw fit.
 ED's draft language shared during negotiations included sweeping changes to the gainful employment regulations, including applying those rules to all programs at all institutions rather than limiting to non degree programs and programs offered by proprietary institutions.
 However, ED ultimately decided instead to rescind the gainful employment rules entirely on July 1, 2019, effective July 1, 2020 but with the option for institutions to implement as early as July 1, 2019.

-Most recently, ED announced its fourth notice of intent to establish a negotiated rulemaking committee on May 26, 2021.
+Most recently, ED announced its fourth notice of intent to establish a negotiated rulemaking committee for Gainful Employment on May 26, 2021.
 Three negotiation sessions were held during January through March of 2022, concluding without consensus.
-ED has chosen to delay publication of a draft rule for public comment in May of 2023 and published final rules on October 10, 2023, with implementation set for July 1, 2024.
+ED published a draft rule for public comment in May of 2023 and published final rules on October 10, 2023, with implementation set for July 1, 2024.